 In 1861, Arkansas voted to secede from the Union and join the Confederacy (DeBlack, 2018).
 The Civil War negatively impacted the state, and territory shifted constantly between Union and Confederate control.
 Although no major battles took place near the project location, local skirmishes and guerrilla attacks were common in many areas.
-In the Ouachita Mountains region in 1863 the Battle of Devil's Backbone occurred when federal forces secured Fort Smith, Arkansas for the remainder of the war (Arey, 2018).
+In the Ouachita Mountains region in 1863, the Battle of Devil's Backbone occurred on September 1, 1863, when federal forces secured Fort Smith, Arkansas, for the remainder of the war (Arey, 2018).
+Today, the battlefield is listed in the NRHP.
 Ongoing local conflicts, paired with financial hardships from the war, devastated the local economies.
 The Arkansas River was a focal point of conflict throughout the war as well.
 As a key transportation and supply route, the river was valuable to both the Union and Confederate armies and the strategic city of Dardanelle was severely damaged and held by Union forces for much of the war (Gleason, 2017).